abhiroopbasak/Red-Light-Traffic-Detection/README.md

 ## Instructions to run the code

-* Download the source and output videos containing footage of traffic
+* Download the source and input video containing footage of traffic

 * Update the path of the file in line number 7 of the given code

 * Run the code

+### Dependency

+Can be installed using command